 Construction works of low-rise apartments and townhouses in Lot 4 and Lot 14, the first phase of residential development, are under way and scheduled for delivery in 2011.
-214 units out of a total of 246 units in Lot 4 were launched for pre-sale by the end of October 2010.
-As of November 15, 2010, 187 units were sold and sale and purchase agreements were signed.
-The average selling price was approximately RMB17,600 per sq.m.
+Lot 4, with a total of 246 units, was launched for pre-sale in the second half of 2010.
+As of December 31, 2010, 234 units have been pre-sold and signed sale and purchase agreements.
+The average selling price was approximately RMB18,000 per sq.m.